 3. Commercial Units Are Packaged, Residential Units Are Split

 Residential HVAC systems usually consist of two units: an indoor evaporator and an outdoor compressor.
-In contrast, most commercial systems combine both heating and cooling into a single rooftop unit.
+In contrast, most commercial systems combine both heating and cooling into a single rooftop air conditioner.
 Although these packaged commercial units are easy to access, they are complex to repair and to maintain relative to residential units.
 Commercial systems are also more likely to use multiple thermostats to manage temperatures in different zones of a building.

 4. Residential Systems Are Standalone, Commercial Systems Are Modular

-The size of commercial system is flexible—these units come in modules that can be added or taken away in order to increase or reduce cooling and heating capacity.
-These modular systems can be very convenient, allowing business to accommodate changing heating and cooling needs as their operations expand or contract.
+The size of a commercial system is flexible—these units come in modules that can be added or taken away in order to increase or reduce cooling and heating capacity.
+These modular systems can be very convenient, allowing a business to accommodate changing heating and cooling needs as their operations expand or contract.
 However, the use of modules creates an architecture for commercial HVAC systems that is quite different from the structure of residential systems.
 Without experience installing and maintaining these larger, modular units, technicians are likely to run into serious difficulties.

 Quality HVAC Services In Chandler

 Bruce’s Air Conditioning and Heating can provide professional residential and commercial air conditioning service like install, and repair both.
 We offer 100% guaranteed satisfaction, 24/7 emergency services, and NATE certified technicians.
 If you would like to learn more about our quality heating and cooling services, or set up an appointment with one of our experienced and licensed technicians, please give us a call today!